leanprover/fp-lean/functional-programming-lean/src/programs-proofs/tail-recursion.md

 {{#example_decl Examples/Monads/Conveniences.lean mirrorNew}}
 ```
 Just as imperative languages would typically use a while loop for functions like `reverse` and `sum`, they would typically use recursive functions for this kind of traversal.
-This function cannot be straightforwardly rewritten to be tail recursive using accumulator-passing style.
+This function cannot be straightforwardly rewritten to be tail recursive using accumulator-passing style, at least not using the techniques presented in this book.

 Typically, if more than one recursive call is required for each recursive step, then it will be difficult to use accumulator-passing style.
 This difficulty is similar to the difficulty of rewriting a recursive function to use a loop and an explicit data structure, with the added complication of convincing Lean that the function terminates.
 However, as in `BinTree.mirror`, multiple recursive calls often indicate a data structure that has a constructor with multiple recursive occurrences of itself.
 In these cases, the depth of the structure is often logarithmic with respect to its overall size, which makes the tradeoff between stack and heap less stark.
-There are systematic techniques for making these functions tail-recursive, such as using _continuation-passing style_, but they are outside the scope of this chapter.
+There are systematic techniques for making these functions tail-recursive, such as using _continuation-passing style_ and _defunctionalization_, but they are outside the scope of this book.

 ## Exercises